 How long does Cosmelan last?

-Where to buy Cosmelan 1 and 2 creams
+Where to buy Cosmelan peel

 GR 50yo m before after Cosmelan 2 months LEFT MGWatermark